broadinstitute/seqr/deploy/kubernetes/README.md

        cd seqr/deploy/kubernetes
        pip install -r requirements.txt

-Before deploying seqr, you must first create a Kubernetes cluster that will host the above components:
+You must also create a Kubernetes cluster that will host the micro-services that make up seqr - as follows:

 **Local Dev.
 Instance on MacOSX**